Templic/website-whales-79-20250502-337PM-test/README.md

 3. **Routing Changes:** When deprecating routes, comment them out rather than removing them
 4. **Documentation:** Keep all README files up to date with the latest changes
 5. **Testing:** Test both active and recently modified components
+6. **Security:** Follow security best practices outlined in the security documentation
+7. **Dependency Management:** Regularly update dependencies using the provided scripts

 ## Agentic Development